 No. We do not take any equity share in your venture.
 Our mission is to help aspiring entrepreneurs by providing the educational tools and mentoring so they are better prepared to launch, grow and run their business.
 We know that the success of the entrepreneur or small business owner not only helps the community, but also contributes to the local economy, the state economy and beyond.

-Right now, my business is run by just two of us, can we both attend if accepted?
+Right now, my business is run by just two/three of us, can we both/all attend if accepted?

 Due to space restraints, requests for co-founders/partners will be evaluated on a case-by-case basis, but we do have some flexibility to accept teams.
 You're welcome to apply and include the name(s) of the other members of your team who would be interested in participating if selected (see appropriate question on the application form).
 Of course, you are welcome and encouraged to share all of the materials as well as your experiences with your entire team!

 I'd like to complete the application with as much detail as possible, but am concerned about confidentiality.
 How is my application treated from a confidentiality, non-disclosure, intellectual property perspective?